robert-hh/Micropython-Editor/README.md

 The editor assumes a VT100 terminal.
 It works in Insert mode.
 Cursor Keys, Home, End, PgUp, PgDn, Del and Backspace work as you would expect.
 The additional functions like FIND etc. are available with Ctrl-Keys.
 On reading files, tab characters are expanded to spaces with a tab size of 8, and trailing white space on a line will be discarded.
 The orginal state of tabs will not be restored when the file is written.
 Optionally, tabs can be written when saving the file, replacing spaces with tabs when possible.
 The screen size is determined, when the editor is started or when the Redraw-key (Ctrl-E) is hit.

-The editor works also well in a Linux or MAC terminal environment, with both python3 and micropython.
+The editor works also well in a Linux or MAC terminal environment (and also in some terminal apps of Android - tested with Termux), with both python3 and micropython.
 For that purpose, a small main() section is embedded, which when called with CPython also accepts data from a pipe or redirection.

 **Files:**